-In pursuit of its mission, the OpenIGO network has developed a comprehensive eBook, as well as support and guidance services, with the aim of highly increasing your chances of success in these competitive selection processes.
-These services include revising your UN Jobs application documents (Curriculum vitae/Resume, Cover Letter) and a mock interview, as per the original UN Jobs model.
+In pursuit of its mission, the OpenIGO network has developed a comprehensive ebook and support and guidance services, with the aim of highly increasing your chances of success in this competitive process.
+These services include revising your AfDB YPP application documents (essay, curriculum vitae and thesis/dissertation summaries) and a mock interview, as per the AfDB YPP model.

-We have already helped dozens of candidates become UN Professionals and we can also assist you in passing this competitive selection process!
+We have already helped dozens of candidates become AfDB Young Professionals and we can also assist you in passing this competitive selection process!

 For more info, access:

-At OpenIGO, we have analyzed documents from dozens of UN candidates.
-This service is confidential and your files will be deleted from our systems when the service has been completed.
+At OpenIGO, we have analyzed documents from dozens of AfDB YPP candidates and know precisely what is required for your application to stand out from the thousands of others received by the AfDB YPP team every year.
+It is important to highlight that this service is confidential and your files will be deleted from our systems when the service has been completed.